On Induced Colourful Paths in Triangle-free Graphs: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank an anonymous referee whose suggestions led to considerable simplification of the proof.
 A part of this work was done when Manu Basavaraju was a postdoc at the Max-Planck-Institut f\"ur Informatik, Saarbr\"ucken.
 L.~Sunil Chandran was supported by a fellowship from the Humboldt Research Foundation.
 Mathew~C. Francis would like to acknowledge the support provided by the DST-INSPIRE Faculty Award IFA12-ENG-21.